 The Advantage of Short Term Accommodations

-The different regions of Sydney offer a wide variety of lifestyles, costs, advantages and disadvantages.
+The different regions of Sydney offer a wide variety of lifestyles, costs, advantages, and disadvantages.
 If you are moving to Sydney from another country you might not have an intimate knowledge of these regions and which is most suitable for you.

 For this reason it is often recommended that you find a temporary, short term accommodation as your first place in Sydney.
-With all the different pressures and difficulties of moving to a new city in a foreign country, having a comfortable furnished home to move straight into off the plane can be a great relief and is a great way to get a foothold in Sydney whilst working out what region is perfect for you to make your own.
+With all the different pressures and difficulties of moving to a new city in a foreign country, having a comfortably furnished home to move straight into off the plane can be a great relief and is a great way to get a foothold in Sydney whilst working out what region is perfect for you to make your own.

 Sydney has a large selection of short term rentals

-There is plenty of short term accommodation available, and a furnished place is really a great idea for the first month or two whilst you are getting settled, waiting for your furniture to arrive and exploring your new city.
+There is plenty of short-term accommodation available, and a furnished place is really a great idea for the first month or two whilst you are getting settled, waiting for your furniture to arrive and exploring your new city.